7-Day Marvelous Mid-Coast Maine: August 25-31, 2027 - $3,795

 WHAT’S NOT INCLUDED?

 • Airfare - You will fly in and out of Bangor, ME.
 The airport code is BGR.
-Return flights from BGR should be scheduled after 11:00 AM EST. Airfare can be booked through The Day We Travel.
-There is a service fee of 10% of the cost of airfare.
+A group transfer to the airport will be provided for return flights no earlier than 11:00 AM EST. The commute from Rockland to Bangor is 1.5 hours.
+Please note: Airfare can be booked through The Day We Travel.
+There is a flat service fee of $150 for booking assistance.
 If you prefer to book on your own, please e-mail The Day We Travel at dewi@thedaywetravel.com your flight information (airline, flight #, & departure time).
 On departure day, we will arrive at the airport at minimum 2 hours prior to your scheduled flight.
-Rockland and Bangor, ME are 1.5 hours’ drive apart.

 • Meals and/or alcoholic beverages not listed on the itinerary